2014 ASHA Convention Call for Papers

 The Call for Papers is closed.
 The deadline to submit a proposal to present at the 2014 ASHA Convention was April 8, 2014.

-With approximately 12,000 attendees, the ASHA Convention is the largest professional development opportunity available for audiologists, speech-language pathologists and speech and hearing scientists.
+With approximately 12,000 attendees, the ASHA Convention is the largest professional development opportunity available for audiologists, speech-language pathologists, and speech, language, and hearing scientists.
 Make your contribution to the premier annual event for the professions!

 Call for Papers Agreement and Disclosure Policy

-Before submitting your proposal to the Call for Papers, it is extremely important that you read, understand and agree that you will follow the principles, guidelines, and procedures outlined in the Call for Papers Agreement and Disclosure Policy.
+Before submitting your proposal to the Call for Papers, it is extremely important that you read, understand, and agree to follow the principles, guidelines, and procedures outlined in the Call for Papers Agreement and Disclosure Policy.

-A requirement from ASHA's Continuing Education Board took effect in 2012.
-Designed to promote transparency in the design, development, and presentation of courses offered for ASHA CEUs, the requirement aligns ASHA with current practices among other professions, particularly in the continuing medical education arena.
-Anyone submitting a presentation, or listed as an author for a presentation, for consideration at an ASHA event will now be required to complete a disclosure indicating any financial or non-financial relationship related to the content of the proposed session.
+In 2012, a requirement from ASHA's Continuing Education Board to promote transparency in the design, development, and presentation of courses offered for ASHA CEUs was established.
+The requirement aligns ASHA with current practices among other professions, particularly in the continuing medical education arena.
+Anyone submitting a presentation, or listed as an author for a presentation, for consideration at an ASHA event is required to complete a disclosure form indicating any financial or nonfinancial relationship related to the content of the proposed session.

-Read more about Disclosure Policy in Frequently Asked Questions for Presenters.
+Read more about disclosure policy in the Frequently Asked Questions for Presenters.